vuepress/ecosystem/docs/plugins/development/sass-palette/guide.md

 ::: tip

-- If you are developing a plugin, you may set `$dark-selector: html.dark !default;` in default config files, as `@vuepress/theme-default` is doing that.
+- If you are developing a plugin, you may set `$dark-selector: html[data-theme="dark"] !default;` in default config files, as our guideline is asking this.

-  Your plugin will work with default theme, and users are allowed to change this selector in config file if they are using a third-party theme with different dark selector.
+  Your plugin will work with most of theme, and users are still allowed to change this selector in config file if they are using a third-party theme with different dark selector.

 - If you are developing a theme, you may set `$dark-selector` in default config files with your darkmode selector without `!default`, to insure users cannot override it.